Zaciiie/LeadScout/README_clean.md

 ### Direct Script Usage

-You can also run the scrapers directly:
+You can also run the scraper directly:

 ```bash
 # Yellow Pages